Dr. Arif Khan, a pediatric neurologist at NMC Royal Hospital in Abu Dhabi, lays out three strategies to conquer any bad habit.

 Rewriting Rewards

-Finally, the neurologist highlighted the reward system.
-The idea is that habits persist because they make us feel rewarded through a dopamine release.
+Finally, the neurologist highlighted the brain’s reward system.
+Habits persist because they give us a feeling of reward through dopamine release.

-“To overcome a habit, you shouldn’t wait for the usual reward.
-You need to replace it, and after establishing new behavior, give your brain something else meaningful,” the expert said.
-And finally, take a deep breath and feel that moment of pride: “I did it!”
+“To overcome a habit, don’t wait for the usual reward.
+Replace it, and after you establish the new behavior, give your brain a different, meaningful reward,” the expert said.
+Then take a deep breath and feel that moment of pride: “I did it!”

-Your old habits formed by chance.
+Your old habits were formed by chance.
 New ones will be formed consciously.
-And that is just as satisfying as the old rewards that are now in the past.
+And that can be just as satisfying as the old rewards that are now in the past.

 Photo: Unsplash